osvathrobi/angular-view-cachebuster/README.md

 # angular-view-cachebuster
 On-deployment cache buster for Angular projects

 Define a version number for your app.
 After deployment the http interceptor will bust the cache for your views by appending the version number to the request.
-Uses localstorage to match detect if cache busting is needed to increase performance.

 ## Usage